chrisekelley/kiwi-cordova/README.md

 ## Updates

-Increment APP_VERSION and set WIPE_CACHE = 1 to force the app to wipe the app cache andreset the whole app.
+Increment APP_VERSION and set WIPE_CACHE = 1 to force the app to wipe the app cache and reset the whole app.

+Increment version="1.0.9"  and android:versionCode="11" in config.xml.

 Read the [coconut README](https://github.com/chrisekelley/coconut/blob/coconut-pouch/README.md#how-do-i-handle-application-updates) for more information on updates.

 ## Debugging